 People of Doyan valley have been engaged with trophy hunting since 1996, upheld by the GB Parks and Wildlife Department and NGO’s.
 The Wildlife

 Conservation Society (WCS)- Pakistan had given specialized training during 2018 to the Wildlife Protection and Social Development Organization (WCSDO), Doyan for refreshing their Conservation and Development Plan.

 According to wildlife policy, 80% of the licence fee will go to Community for their preservation of these rare species.
-20% of the fee will be given to Gilgit Baltistan Government.
+While Government of Gilgit Baltistan takes 20%.